You can do the following using the ArcGIS Runtime SDK closest facilities task:

 You can build a transportation network dataset from your own data, or use a dataset provided by someone else, such as Esri's World Street Map data.
 Then, you can publish the data as a closest facility service on your own portal or on ArcGIS Online.
 Or, you could use a closest facility service created by someone else that suits your needs, such as the Esri World Closest Facility Service, which references data that covers much of the world.
 Since the ArcGIS Online data also includes traffic for many areas, analysis can account for dynamic traffic conditions.
 For instance, you can find the closest facility for a departure time of 7:00 a.m. and compare that route with one you generate for 8:00 a.m.

 Accessing a closest facility service may require credentials, which is also true for accessing map and feature services.
 You provide these credentials when you create the closest facilities task object or by adding a token to the AuthenticationManager.
 For more information, see Use the Authentication Manager.

 When using ArcGIS Enterprise portal, default utility services may be configured, such as a closest facilities service.
 ArcGIS Runtime API provides methods to obtain the default services' URLs for a given portal.
 Setting a default service on a portal is optional, however, so they may not always be set.

 Use local data

 You can find closest facilities using a transportation network stored on your device, meaning that your device does not need a network connection to a communication network to find a route.
-You have a couple of options for provisioning your device with a local transportation network: mobile geodatabases or mobile map packages.
-Either may be deployed with your app on the device.
+You have a few options for provisioning your device with a local transportation network: mobile geodatabases, mobile map packages or mobile scene packages.

 If you'd like a ready-to-use and regularly updated network dataset (and locator) for your area of interest, you can license StreetMap Premium data (in mobile map package format).
 For details, see Add StreetMap Premium data.